 THE FAR EAST

-Charlie did several clinic tours of Hong Kong, Malaysia, Singapore in the early 2000s, working with large groups of up to 150 piano, woodwind and brass teachers, and designing 3 day courses that enabled them to improvise, play and later teach jazz to their beginner students.
+I did several clinic tours of Hong Kong, Malaysia, Singapore in the early 2000s.
+I was working with large groups of up to 150 piano, woodwind and brass teachers, and designed 3 day courses that enabled them to improvise, play and later teach jazz to their beginner students.